Bylaws of the Association

 Section 1.

-The membership shall consist of Active, Institutional, and Honorary members.
+The membership shall consist of Personal and Institutional members.

-A. Active Member: Any person currently engaged in library and information work or support or formerly engaged in library and information work or support, or any member (past or present) of a library and information center, governing or advisory body, or any student in or graduate of a school of library and information science, may become an active member upon payment of dues as proved in Article VIII and shall have the right to vote and to hold office.
+A. Personal Member: Any person currently engaged in library and information work or support or formerly engaged in library and information work or support, or any member (past or present) of a library and information center, governing or advisory body, or any student in or graduate of a school of library and information science, may become a personal member upon payment of dues as proved in Article VIII and shall have the right to vote and to hold office.

 B. Institutional Member: Any library, institution or organization active in library service or support may become a member upon payment of dues as provided in Article VIII.
 An institutional member shall not have the right to vote.